lessy-community/lessy/docs/installation.md

 The last line should have opened a new window in your browser at http://localhost:8080 and serve the frontend.
 All the AJAX requests to the backend are proxified to http://localhost:3000 (served by Rails).

+## Connect to the app

+You can login into the app with following credentials: `dalecooper` / `secret`.
+A bunch of fake data have been generated for you so you can start to code quickly.